SandyAkoy/sandyakoyceamls26.github.io/pages/about-my-project.md

 approach: |

-  - Develop a functional AI model forpredicting cardiovascular disease using ECG signals.
+  - Develop a functional AI model for predicting cardiovascular disease using ECG signals.
-  - Prepare and preprocess ECGdatasets for machine learning analysis.
+  - Prepare and preprocess ECG datasets for machine learning analysis.
-  - Analyze and interpret the resultsproduced by the AI model.
+  - Analyze and interpret the results produced by the AI model.
   - Document the project and present findings clearly.